X-ray

 A bone or a tumor, which is denser than soft tissue, allows only a few of the X-rays to pass through and appears white on the X-ray.
 At a break in a bone, the X-ray beam passes through the broken area and appears as a dark line in the white bone.

 Osteoporosis means, literally, "porous bones," and is a debilitating disease that can lead to bone fracture.
-More than 52 million Americans have low bone density and are at risk for osteoporosis – 80% are women.
+More than 54 million Americans have low bone density and are at risk for osteoporosis or already have osteoporosis – 80% of the people with the condition are women.
 A DEXA scan (which stands for dual-energy X-ray absorptiometry) is an advanced test available for measuring bone density.
 If a loss of bone mass is discovered, especially early, patients can receive treatment to prevent breakage and further loss.
-Mat-Su Regional Medical Center is proud to offer this exam, and echoes the National Osteoporosis Foundation’s recommendation that women over 65 years of age should get a DEXA scan every two years to diagnose bone density loss and prevent osteoporosis.
+Mat-Su Regional Medical Center is proud to offer this exam, and echoes the National Osteoporosis Foundation’s recommendation that women 65 years of age or older should get a DEXA scan every two years to diagnose bone density loss and prevent osteoporosis.

 To schedule an appointment, please call Mat-Su Regional Medical Center at (907) 861-6677.